eliasdejong/viperlith/docs/ARCHITECTURE.md

 ```
 Will replace wherever the `#alerts` element is on the page.
 Wherever it may be!

-When developers working on a mid to large HTMX codebase discover `hx-swap-oob`, invariably the use of it goes up.
+When developers working on a mid to large HTMX codebase discover `hx-swap-oob`, invariably they start using it more.
 So much so, that eventually entire pages consists of elements swapped out-of-bounds.
 So why exactly is this feature so powerful?

 The reason has to do with the earlier stated problem: what do you update, and when?
 First, notice how the server is now in control of which parts of the page get updated: by setting the `id` of the out-of-bounds element, the server can target exactly where the update takes place.
 Or in other words: **the server controls the view**.